Breezewood, Pennsylvania: Developing the community

 A community called Rays Hill (or Nycumtown) was located just east of present-day Breezewood where a man named John Nycum had a small store.
 In 1836, he succeeded in establishing the Rays Hill Post Office and he served as the first Postmaster.
 The Rays Hill Post Office was the smallest in the country, at six feet by eight feet.
 On the western edge of Breezewood (or known as White Hall in the early 1800s), stands the Federal style mansion known as the Maple Lawn Inn (originally called Martin's Tavern), which opened around 1789.
 The 22-room building boasts 11 fireplaces, patriotic/masonic medallions, and was used as a stage coach stop and underground railroad safehouse, with a foundation several feet thick, and walls 3 to 4 bricks thick.
 It has been nominated to the National Register of Historic Places.

 With the advent of the automobile, by the early 20th century, the area in a small valley between Rays Hill and the Maple Lawn Inn had become known locally as Breezewood.
 The name was applied to a repair garage built in 1937.
+Maps published around that time locate Breezewood as the collection of buildings at the intersection of U.S. Route 30/Lincoln Highway and Pennsylvania Route 126 (now North Main Street); Pennsylvania Department of Transportation maps still do.